jkarthic-akamai/ABR-Broadcaster/INSTALL.md

 If the above scripts runs without any errors then it means ABR-Broadcaster is installed successfully in your system.

+The basic installation will install only your webcam as input capture device.
+If you want to use a Decklink capture card for professional video capture then additionally follow the section [Decklink Capture Install](#decklink-capture-install).

 # Detailed Step-by-Step Install

 If you are some OS other than Ubuntu or if you need understand and control of the install steps then please follow the detailed but longer install procedure.